Firstly, a special thank you to “latexbeatsnud1ty” for piecing this information all together on my behalf.

 Separate processors onboard with their own little OS taking hierarchy over the actual CPU.

 AMD’s PSP or Intel’s ME don’t actually store credentials directly nor are they encrypting them.
 That’s where Microsoft’s fascination with Apple’s intrusive Secure Enclave comes into play.
-Under the guise of security and protection, wouldn’t it be all the more Jewish if our “security” processors were to collect and store data like kikes do shekels?
+Under the guise of security and protection, wouldn’t it be all the more Grabblerish if our “security” processors were to collect and store data like Filthy Chews do shekels?
 I want my Israeli spyware processor to be connected to the cloud at all times.

 Microsoft’s Pluton Processor in essence is a dramatic shift from typical Trusted Platform Modules or TPM “security” measures that enhance the backdoor capabilities immensely.